angellgunn/alternate-silversurfer/content/calvino/dixieme.fr.md

 7. Cavalcanti.
 C. (2010) Conceptions of Ecological Economics: its Relationship with Mainstream and Environmental Economics.
 Estudos Avançados.
 24 (68): 53

-Version académique de ce texte :
+Version académique de ce texte:

 Calvino, Baldolino and Gunn, Angell, What is Ecological Economics?
 (December 2, 2019).
 Available at SSRN: http://dx.doi.org/10.2139/ssrn.4353008